geokkjer/blog/content/posts/_index.md

 +++
-title = "Rants"
+title = "Rants!"
+body = "The other category.
+I don't often feel ranty, but when I do it is nice to have a place to vent."
 +++
-THe other catagory.
-I don't often feel ranty, but when I do it is nice to have a place to vent.